How much sugar per day?

 Q: How many pieces of fruit is it advisable to have a day?

 A: Eating two to three pieces of fruit a day is fine, though try to have some nuts and seeds alongside your fruit.
-The protein and fat slows down the absorption of sugar into the bloodstream and provides longer lasting energy.
+The protein and fat in nuts help slow the absorption of sugar into the bloodstream and provides longer lasting energy.

-Certain fruits like apples and berries raise blood sugar less than the tropical ones, such as mangoes and pineapple, which have a naturally higher fruit sugar content.
+Certain fruits such as apples and berries raise blood sugar less than the tropical ones, like mangoes and pineapple, which have a naturally higher fruit sugar content.
 The sugar content in dried fruit is also more concentrated because of the absence of water.